Sebastián Saavedra: IndyCar Series

 Saavedra competed in the IndyCar Series season finale at Homestead Miami Speedway for Conquest Racing.
 He signed on to return to Conquest for the full 2011 IndyCar Series season in the team's No. 34 car.
 Driving for the single-car Conquest team, Saavedra's best finish was eleventh in the 2011 São Paulo Indy 300.
 Saavedra failed to qualify for the 2011 Indianapolis 500 while his one-off teammate Pippa Mann qualified for the race.
 He was replaced in the Conquest car by João Paulo de Oliveira for the Motegi race and Dillon Battistini at the Kentucky Speedway, but returned to the car for the season finale in Las Vegas, which was cancelled after Dan Wheldon's fatal crash.
 Saavedra finished 25th in the final championship standings.

-For 2012 Saavedra returned to AFS Racing/Andretti Autosport to race a full season in Indy Lights and also drove in the IndyCar Series in the 2012 Indianapolis 500 as well as the series' races at Sonoma Raceway and Auto Club Speedway.
+For 2012, Saavedra returned to AFS Racing/Andretti Autosport to race a full season in Indy Lights and also drove in the IndyCar Series in the 2012 Indianapolis 500 as well as the series' races at Sonoma Raceway and Auto Club Speedway.

 For 2014, Saavedra signed with KV Racing Technology, racing under the KV/AFS banner.
-In the inaugural Grand Prix of Indianapolis, Saavedra qualified 1st with a time of 01:23.8822.
+In the inaugural Grand Prix of Indianapolis, Saavedra qualified on pole with a time of 01:23.8822.
 He stalled at the start and was struck by the cars of Carlos Muñoz and Mikhail Aleshin while still stationary.
 His best result throughout the year was 9th in Long Beach.

 In 2015, Saavedra joined Chip Ganassi Racing split time in the No. 8 with Sage Karam.
 Saavedra ran the Indy 500 in a fifth car entered by Ganassi with the No. 17.
-During the race, Saavedra collided with Jack Hawksworth and hit the Turn 4 wall.
+During the race, Saavedra collided with Jack Hawksworth and hit the turn four wall.
 After bouncing off, his car was hit just in front of the driver's cockpit by Stefano Coletti.
 Saavedra was unable to leave the accident under his own power; Saavedra's boot had to be cut off to remove him from the car, after which he was carried by the safety team into an ambulance.
 Saavedra participated in two more races during the season before being released by Ganassi at season end.

 For 2017, Saavedra was signed to drive the Indianapolis 500 for the new Juncos Racing team in the No. 17 car.
-He placed 15th, matching his career best finish in the 500.
+He placed fifteenth, matching his career best finish in the 500.
 Later in the season, Saavedra was signed to drive at Toronto in the No. 7 car for Schmidt Peterson Motorsports, replacing Mikhail Aleshin for the race weekend.